welkineins/programming-list/javascript-list.md

 - [Vue.js](http://vuejs.org/) - Vue.js is a library for building modern web interfaces.
 It provides data-reactive components with a simple and flexible API.
 - [Aurelia](http://aurelia.io/index.html) - Aurelia is a next gen JavaScript client framework for mobile, desktop and web that leverages simple conventions to empower your creativity.
 - [Cycle.js](http://cycle.js.org/) - A fully reactive JavaScript framework for Human-Computer Interaction
+- [Polymer](https://www.polymer-project.org/) - Polymer 1.0 has been rebuilt from the ground up for speed and efficiency.
+The new, leaner core library makes it easier than ever to make fast, beautiful, and interoperable web components.
+If you haven't used Polymer before, it's time to try it out.
+If you haven't tried it recently, time to take another look.

 ### Mobile UI Framework
 - [Ironic](http://ionicframework.com/) - The beautiful, open source front-end SDK for developing amazing mobile apps with web technologies.